rightoneducation/righton-app/docs/aws.md

 # AWS Amplify

-Amplify is what we're using to build and deploy our AWS stack (we were previously useing AWS-Mobile, but are no longer).
-Due to Amplify's infancy but preferred aspects over the deprecating, AWS-Mobile, it's not possible to make changes on the AWS console and `pull` those changes.
-This is why we're relying on creating and making changes to Lambda functions, etc. from within the `amplify` directory.
+Amplify is what we're using to build and deploy our AWS stack.
+Due to its infancy but preferred aspects over the deprecating, AWS-Mobile, it's not possible to make changes on the AWS console and `pull` those changes.
+This is why we're relying on creating and making changes to Lambda functions, etc from within the `amplify` directory.

 ## Getting Started